2014 IAAF World Half Marathon Championships

 The 2014 IAAF World Half Marathon Championships took place on March 29, 2014.
 The races were held in Copenhagen, Denmark.
-The essentially flat one-loop course was beginning and ending in the city centre by Christiansborg Castle.
-Detailed reports on the event and an appraisal of the results were given both for the men's race and for the women's race.
+The essentially flat one-loop course began and ended in the city centre by Christiansborg Castle.
+Detailed reports on the event and an appraisal of the results were given both for the men's race and the women's race.

-Complete results were published for the men's race, for the women's race, for men's team, and for women's team.
+Complete results were published for the men's, and the women's individual races, as well as the men's, and women's team races.